 1. Hyperautomation simulates human reasoning ability

 With RPA, the system follows a series of programmed actions that are the same for every task, such as a traditional assembly line using robotic arms to put the same product in every box.
-Hyperautomation makes decisions for each task depending on factors and data collected during the task.
+Hyperautomation is an expansion of RPA, where various intelligent automation tools are combined to make decisions for each task depending on factors and data collected.
 Consider the same assembly line, but envision being able to detect and ensure that each product meets quality standards.

 2. Hyperautomation incorporates artificial intelligence, machine learning and natural language processing